nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 23-Nov-2023

+Completed "Get Started with C#" learning path hosted by Microsoft Learn.
+Also passed the FreeCodeCamp Foundational C# with Microsoft Certification Exam with a score of 90% in 40 minutes.
+There was at least one question that was not covered in the course content, and three other questions that were not phrased well and/or the "best answer" didn't appear to be syntactically correct.
+Glad I did it, and will continue to look for other opportunities like that one.

+Back to work on the MAUI Weather App.
+I discovered my REST call Headers were not quite right, so I was getting JSON back that was more difficult to work with than I had hoped.
+All of my models needed to be updated so that the parsing mechanism can capture the data properly.
+Next step is to rework the Page ViewModels to correctly use the model data, and go from there.

 ## Thursday 16-Nov-2023

 I've been watching .NET Conf 2023 videos and working through more MS Learn Modules focused on C#.